Trish Regan

-Patricia Ann "Trish" Regan (born December 13, 1972) is a conservative American Podcaster, author, and former television talk-show host.
+Patricia Ann "Trish" Regan (born December 13, 1972) is a conservative American Podcaster, author, and former business correspondent and television talk-show host.
 She hosted Trish Regan Primetime on the Fox Business Network from 2015 to 2020.

 Regan was previously a television host on Bloomberg Television from 2012 to 2015, and a host at CNBC from 2007 to 2012.
 She was also a host on Fox Business and a contributor on Fox News until March 2020.

 Early life and education

+Regan attended and graduated from Phillips Exeter Academy in Exeter, New Hampshire, graduating in 1991.
 Regan was Miss New Hampshire and represented her home state in the Miss America 1994 pageant.
 She went on to study voice in Graz, Austria, and at the New England Conservatory of Music in Boston before enrolling at Columbia.
-Regan attended and graduated from Phillips Exeter Academy in Exeter, New Hampshire, graduating in 1991.
 She graduated from Columbia with a Bachelor of Arts in history in 2000.

 Career

 CBS (2001–07)

-Regan got her start in 2001 at CBS MarketWatch, then owned partially by CBS News, where she was a business correspondent reporting for the CBS Evening News through 2007.
+Regan started her broadcasting career in 2001 at CBS MarketWatch, then owned partially by CBS News, where she was a business correspondent reporting for the CBS Evening News through 2007.
 She also contributed to Face the Nation and 48 Hours.
 Her work on the terror connection between the Tri-Border region of South America and Islamic terrorist groups earned her an Emmy nomination for Investigative Reporting in 2007.

 While working at CBS News, Regan was a correspondent for CBS MoneyWatch.
 In 2002, she earned the Most Outstanding Young Broadcast Journalist Award from the Northern California Society of Professional Journalists for her work there.

 CNBC (2007–12)

 During her tenure at CNBC, Regan hosted a daily-markets show and created documentary long-form programming for the network.
 Regan was nominated for a Best Documentary Emmy Award while also earning a Gerald Loeb nomination for her documentary work on "Against the Tide: The Battle for New Orleans" – an investigative piece on the New Orleans levee system, after Hurricane Katrina.

 Bloomberg Television (2012–15)

-Prior to joining Fox, Regan was an anchor at Bloomberg Television, where she hosted the daily global market show, Street Smart with Trish Regan.
+Regan was an anchor at Bloomberg Television, where she hosted the daily global market show, Street Smart with Trish Regan.